-- Space heaters account for 2 of every 5 (44%) of home heating fires that result in the majority of deaths and injuries in home fires caused by heating equipment. - Buy only heaters with Underwriter's Laboratory (UL) safety listing. - Be sure it has a thermostat control mechanism and automatically switches off if tipped over. - ALWAYS unplug when leaving the room or going to bed. - Avoid using extension cords. - NEVER use frayed or damaged cords.
+- Space heaters account for one third of home heating fires that result in the majority of deaths and injuries in home fires caused by heating equipment. - Buy only heaters with Underwriter's Laboratory (UL) safety listing. - Be sure it has a thermostat control mechanism and automatically switches off if tipped over. - ALWAYS unplug when leaving the room or going to bed. - Avoid using extension cords. - o NEVER use frayed or damaged cords.